uviclibraries/gimp/activity-3.md

 # Activity 3: Two Ways to Change Image Dimensions

-In this activity we are going to change the aspect retio of an image without cropping it so that we don't lose any quality.
+In this activity we are going to change the aspect ratio of an image without cropping it so that we don't lose any quality.
 The reason for showing you two ways is so you learn a couple of different useful skills in GIMP while you do it.
 If you have any questions, please ask!

 1. Download [this image](https://pixabay.com/illustrations/ice-cream-drawing-pencil-759591/){:target="_blank"} for the exercise
 2. Open the photo in GIMP by going to **File -> Open** in the upper menu.
 Find where you saved the photo and open it.
 If your browser automatically saved it for you, it is probably in your **Downloads** folder.
 It may pop up with another window asking to **Convert to RGB Working Space**. (_Note: there are certain circumstances where you may need to convert an image to a different color profile, such as when importing from a scanner or camera.
 But in this case, it is not necessary._) Click on **Keep**